The Pros and Cons of Starting a Proofreading Business

 How to make a living off of your grammatical know-how

 There are many reasons why a proofreading business is a good option when you're ready to become a business owner.
-Some of the benefits of starting such a business include:
+However, you also need to be prepared for the inevitable challenges that come with starting a business.

 Aside from standard office supplies, basic startup costs can be limited to maintaining a current version of Microsoft Word and online subscriptions to standard style guides such as the Associated Press Stylebook, the MLA Handbook, the APA Manual, and the Chicago Manual of Style, as well as any other specialized style guides that your clients use.